 Eugénie holds a Master’s Degree in Demography (2006) and a Ph.D. in law (2019) from the University of Montreal.
 She is adjunct professor at the Department of Geography of Laval University and co-researcher on Access to rights within the PARTEMP partnership coordinated by the Chaire de recherche du Canada sur les dynamiques migratoires mondiales.
-Eugénie coordinates and contributes to various research projects on the impact of migration policies on household and farm workers’ fundamental rights, and has already published dozens of articles, book chapters, and research reports on the subject.
+Eugénie coordinates and contributes to various academic research projects on the impact of migration policies on household and farm workers’ fundamental rights, and produced articles, book chapters, and research reports on the subject.
 She has worked as an expert for non-government organizations, worker unions, Canadian federal and provincial departments and public agencies, the government of the Shanxi province, China, and different branches of the UN.

-Eugénie is a mother of two wonderful boys and of an adorable even if very stubborn Shiba Inu.
+Eugénie is a mother of two wonderful boys and of an adorable even if proudly independent Shiba Inu.
 In her free time, she loves to read on the history of law, but also fantasy and sci-fi novels.

 Carlos Rojas-Salazar, Director Operations & International Affairs

 Carlos is in charge of optimizing organizational processes, managing resources and facilitating the work of our various committees.
 He participates in the development and implementation of strategic plans and organizational objectives, oversees the RHFW’s operating budget and helps implement our financing strategy.
 Carlos also supervise DTMF’s participation within transnational coalitions, as well as its education activities targeting foreign governments and/or international agencies.